 “Baker-Zachary Corporate Limits” means all the territory situated within the corporate limits of the Cities of Baker and Zachary, as amended from time to time.

 “Base Rate” means the Sewer User Fee rate in effect on January 1, 2021, as increased annually by four percent (4%) on each January 1 thereafter, commencing January 1, 2022, and prior to any adjustment, if so required.
-Said base rate for the Sewer User Fee shall be calculated using a Cost of Service Rate Formula in the City-Parish’s Sewer Financial Rate Model.
+Said base rate for the Sewer User Fee shall be based on a cost of service rate analysis.

-Billing and Collecting Agent or Agent means the Water Company, corporation, partnership, individual or other legal entity that has contracted with the Parish to provide the services of the Agent, which Agent shall perform the following services:
+“Billing and Collecting Agent” or “Agent” means the Water Company, corporation, partnership, individual or other legal entity that has contracted with the Parish to provide the services of the Agent, which Agent shall perform the following services:

-(1) receive from the Water Company (who may be the Agent) Water Company Meter Readings for Applicable Meter Reading Period and compute and print each Contributors monthly User Fee.
+(1) receive from the Water Company (who may be the Agent) Water Company Meter Readings for Applicable Meter Reading Period and compute and print each Contributor’s monthly User Fee.

 (2) mail and/or deliver each Contributors Monthly User Fee Bill to the correct address insofar as possible.